Last Updated on 03/04/2026

 However, Google recently released several no-follow link alternatives; some of these possibilities have a different impact than standard no-follow links.

 Websites that link to you almost always employ the ‘follow’ tag.
 However, it would be best not to assume this will always happen.
 As a result, you should pay great attention to the qualities people use when linking to your site.
-If you discover someone using a no-follow link, message them and ask if they’d be prepared to modify it to a follow link.
+If you discover someone using a nofollow link, message them and ask if they’d be willing to change it to a follow link.

 Because certain websites prohibit this, this method may not always be practical.
-However, considering the labor that goes into getting a link in the first place, it is typically worth the effort.
+However, given the labor required to get a link in the first place, it is typically worth the effort.

-Again, most SEO tools will assist you in determining whether or not a backlink exists.
-In any case, these are some of the key characteristics of a high-quality link.
+Again, most SEO tools can help you determine whether a backlink exists.
+In any case, these are key characteristics of a high-quality link.
 If you focus on developing connections like this, you should be fine, even if you build many links daily.

-In search engine optimization, a link profile collects all backlinks referring to a single website.
-Backlinks are like votes of confidence from other websites, demonstrating the importance and authority of the linked-to site.
+In search engine optimization, a link profile is a collection of all backlinks pointing to a single website.
+Backlinks are like votes of confidence from other websites, demonstrating the importance and authority of the site they link to.

-You want diversity here because it will appear naturally on Google or Bing.
-Building too many links too rapidly can result in an unnatural backlink profile, triggering Google’s spam filters and penalties such as algorithm changes or manual actions.
+You want diversity here because it will appear naturally in Google or Bing results.
+Building too many links too quickly can result in an unnatural backlink profile, triggering Google’s spam filters and penalties, such as algorithmic changes or manual actions.

 For example, some people may have a limited understanding of a ‘high-quality‘ link.
 They might then build or buy many of these links, resulting in a link profile with little variance.

-This could raise suspicion, which could result in a penalty.
-However, organically establishing links makes it much easier to have a natural link profile that will not raise red lights.
+This could raise suspicion and result in a penalty.
+However, organically establishing links makes it much easier to have a natural link profile that will not raise red flags.

 Use the Skyscraper Technique to create an outstanding piece of content.
 When you achieve this, there’s an excellent chance that a wide range of websites will connect to you.
-These websites will differ in authority, anchor text, relevancy, etc.
+These websites will differ in terms of authority, anchor text, relevance, etc.

-This backlink diversity will make your link profile appear natural, lowering the chances of a penalty.
+This backlink diversity will make your link profile appear more natural, reducing the risk of a penalty.

 What if your Website Already has a lot of Low-Quality Links?